sabir-aspose/words-docs-com/en/net/licensing/_index.md

 A neat way to package a license with your application and make sure it will not be lost is to include it as an embedded resource into one of the assemblies that call Aspose.Words.
 To include a file as an embedded resource, follow these steps:

 1. In Visual Studio, include the .lic file into the project using the “**File | Add Existing Item…**” menu.
-2. Select the file in the Solution Explorer and set “**Build Action to Embedded Resource”** in the Properties window.
+2. Select the file in the Solution Explorer and set “**Build Action to Embedded Resource**” in the Properties window.
 3. In your code, invoke **SetLicense** that passes only the short name of the resource file.

 #### Apply Metered License